Mansv/AdalToMsal/NETCore/After-daemon-webAPI-ClientCred-MSAL/Readme.md

 1. Get network trace (e.g. using Fiddler) to observe the URL during sign-in which should redirect to v2 endpoint such as: https://login.microsoftonline.com/<tenant_name>.onmicrosoft.com/oauth2/v2.0/token

-2. Go to the sign-in logs under non-interactive section and observe that, now we are reporting the MSAL version instead of ADAL, This confirms successful migration.
+2. Go to the sign-in logs under service princpal section and observe that, now we are reporting the MSAL version instead of ADAL, This confirms successful migration.